Fody/Fody/readme.md

 Yes.
 You must be a Patron to be a user of Fody.
 Contributing Pull Requests does not cancel this out.
 It may seem unfair to expect people both contribute PRs and also financially back this project.
 However it is important to remember the effort in reviewing and merging a PR is often similar to that of creating the PR.
 Also the project maintainers are committing to support that added code (feature or bug fix) for the life of the project.

-### How does a company license for their developers?
+### How does a company/organization license for their developers?

-A company can [Create an Open Collective organization](https://opencollective.com/become-a-sponsor) and then allow their developers to draw on the funds from that organization.
+A company/organization can [Create an Open Collective organization](https://opencollective.com/become-a-sponsor) and then allow their developers to draw on the funds from that organization.
 FAQ [here.](https://opencollective.com/faq/backers)

+### Do all developers in a company/organization need to become Patrons?

+No. Only those coding against projects that directly, or indirectly, consume the Fody NuGet package.

+### Can only one developer of an company/organization become a patron?

+Yes, since the only point of (optional) enforcement is when an issue or PR is raised, an company/organization can ignore the honesty system and route all issues and PRs though a single GitHub user account.
+However if a single GitHub user account is drawing on significant time to support, they may be requested to purchase some [hourly support](https://opencollective.com/fody/order/7087).

+### What about open source projects producing Fody weavers?

+It is be expected that the core team of maintainers of any open source projects that produce Fody weavers would become Patrons.
+Non core contributors do not need to become Patrons.

 ### Can I fork, re-use code, or start competing (possibly commercial) projects?

 Yes.

-### Do all developers in a company need to become Patrons?

-No. Only those coding against projects that directly, or indirectly, consume the Fody NuGet package.

 ### What happens if I produce a library using Fody?